gpt-engineer-org/gpt-engineer/TERMS_OF_USE.md

 By using gpt-engineer you are aware of and agree to the below Terms of Use, as well as the attached [disclaimer of warranty](https://github.com/AntonOsika/gpt-engineer/blob/main/DISCLAIMER.md).

-Both OpenAI, L.L.C. and the creators of gpt-engineer centrally store data about how gpt-engineer is used with the sole intent of improving the capability of the product.
+Both OpenAI, L.L.C. and the creators of gpt-engineer **store data about how gpt-engineer is used** with the sole intent of improving the capability of the product.
 Care is taken to not store any information that can be tied to a person.

 More information about OpenAI's terms of use [here](https://openai.com/policies/terms-of-use).